ioanahulpus/cocospa/README.md

 	# the script removes the tar.gz files after it downloads them
 	./download_data.sh
 ```
+The following processes make the assumption that the data is already downloaded.

+<a name="docker"></a>
 ### Run using docker
 You can run the api if you have *docker* and *docker-compose* installed.
 ```bash